 If your instance of Intune is hosted on the Government Compute Cloud (GCC), also known as a sovereign cloud like Azure Government, see Intune support for Government Compute Cloud, later in this article.
 The Intune Help and support experience won’t be available on the GCC until later this year.

-Premier support customers see the following additional elements on the Need help? page:
+- Premier support contract: Your experience is the same as the first two options, though you'll see the following additional elements on the Need help? page:

 - After the page title Need Help?, you’ll see the Premier Support banner: